ariya/pico-jarvis/README.md

 Try some of these examples:

+* Who wrote the Canon of Medicine?
-* The CEO of Google is
+* Who is Elon Musk?
+* What is the native language of Mr. Spock?
+* Name Indonesia #1 tourist destination
+* Which US state starts with G?
-* The largest planet is
+* What is the atomic number of Magnesium?
-* Mona Lisa was painted by
-* The real name of Spiderman is
+* Is ramen typically eaten in Egypt?
+* Who directed the Dark Knight movie?